eyes-off/eugene-oregon/PublicRecords/EPD-2025-4537_ListOfFlockPRRsJuneToOct2025[2510-06]/readme.md

-# PRR - List of Public Records Requests, June-Oct 2025 [2510-06]
+# PRR - List of Flock Public Records Requests, June-Oct 2025 [2510-06]

 ## Request Id:
-* PRR-2025-787
+* EPD-2025-4537

 ## Status
-* Closed - Fulfilled
+* Open

 ## Request
 To the Public Records Manager,

-I request a log of submitted public records requests as submitted through the justfoia.com application from 6/1/2025 to the present.
+I request a log of submitted public records requests as submitted through the justfoia.com application from 6/1/2025 to the present that have the word Flock or ALPR in the description.

 I’m making this request since there are no functioning search features made available online by the city, so this is the only method I have of viewing previously submitted requests.

 Please utilize the advanced reporting features within the justfoia.com application to generate this list.
 I am particularly interested in accessing the following details for each request:
 * Request ID or Reference Number